 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.

-How do these vehicles rate on safety features and test scores?
-That is something you should ask yourself before deciding which SUV to buy.
-We can tell you right now that both the Forester and CR-V are well-equipped with driver aids and are known for being safe vehicles.
-But which one is better?
+How do these vehicles stack up when it comes to safety features and test scores?
+That is something you should consider before deciding which SUV to buy.
+Both Forester and CR-V come well equipped with driver aids, making them both great choices - but which one is safer?

-The Forester has Subaru EyeSight, a bundle of advanced driver aids that comes equipped on every trim level.
-This bundle gives you adaptive cruise control (which adjusts the vehicle's speed to maintain a safe distance from the vehicle in front of it), forward collision mitigation (which will warn you of a potential frontal impact and apply the brakes in time if it senses you will not), lane departure warning (which warns you when the vehicle is straying over the line), and lane keep assist (which will steer the Forester back into the lane for you when it notices you have drifted over the keep marker).
-Upgrading to the Premium trim level opens up the option of adding blind-spot monitoring and rear cross-traffic alert.
-This system will warn you if there is a vehicle in your blind spot while you are trying to change lanes or go in reverse.
-The Sport lets you opt for rear automatic braking, and the line-topping touring has a driver monitoring system that keeps tabs on if you are becoming drowsy or distracted while driving.
+Subaru EyeSight, a suite of advanced driver aids that comes standard on every trim level, enhances the Forester experience.
+This bundle provides adaptive cruise control (which adjusts your vehicle's speed to maintain a safe distance from the vehicle in front), forward collision mitigation (which warns you of potential front impacts and applies brakes if it senses you won't), lane departure warning (which alerts you when your car veers off course), and lane keep assist (which will steer the Forester back into its lane when it detects that you have drifted over the keep marker).
+Upgrading to the Premium trim level unlocks additional options such as blind-spot monitoring and rear cross-traffic alert.
+These systems will alert you if a vehicle is in your blind spot while changing lanes or going in reverse, with rear automatic braking available on all models except the line-topping touring which also features a driver monitoring system which keeps an eye on any signs of drowsiness or distracted driving.

-As far as safety ratings go, the Forester receives a full five-star overall rating from National Highway Transportation Safety Administration (NHTSA) for 2021.
-The only point it lost on any test was on the rollover risk, which registered at 16.9%.
-The Insurance Institute of Highway Safety (IIHS) gave it numerous 'Good' marks on its safety tests.
+The Forester received an impressive five-star overall rating from the National Highway Transportation Safety Administration (NHTSA) for 2021, with only one point lost due to rollover risk at 16.9%.
+Furthermore, numerous 'Good' marks were given out by Insurance Institute of Highway Safety (IIHS) during its safety tests.

-Safety is a top priority for Honda too.
-The Honda Sensing suite of driver aids comes on every trim level.
-It offers forward collision warning, lane departure warning, lane keep assist, collision mitigation braking, adaptive cruise control, and automatic high beams.
-Upgrading to the EX trim level offers standard blind-spot monitoring and rear cross-traffic alert.
+Safety is a top priority for Honda.
+Every trim level comes equipped with the Honda Sensing suite of driver aids, including forward collision warning, lane departure warning, lane keep assist, collision mitigation braking system, adaptive cruise control and automatic high beams.
+Upgrading to EX brings standard blind-spot monitoring and rear cross-traffic alert capabilities as well.

-NHTSA assigned a full five-star rating to the 2021 CR-V, with the vehicle losing a point each on the Passenger Frontal Barrier Crash Rating and the rollover risk (16.4%).
-IIHS gave this SUV 'Good' marks on many of its tests as well, ranking it up there with the Forester.
+NHTSA awarded the 2021 CR-V a five-star rating, with one point deducted for Passenger Frontal Barrier Crash Rating and rollover risk (16.4%).
+IIHS gave this SUV 'Good' ratings in many tests as well, placing it alongside Subaru Foresters.

-The 2021 Honda CR-V has an excellent build quality with many high-grade interior materials found throughout the cabin.
-The turbocharged engine is powerful and enjoyable enough, but the infotainment system is really holding the CR-V back from perfection.
-The Forester does not have the same tech issues, but its engine is a little more sluggish.
-Both vehicles have industry-average warranty coverage.
-The Forester just slightly edges out the CR-V since it is competitively priced and offers the more well-performing tech features.
+The 2021 Honda CR-V boasts impressive build quality with many high-grade interior materials throughout its cabin.
+While its turbocharged engine is powerful and enjoyable to drive, its infotainment system leaves something to be desired.
+While Subaru Forester doesn't have similar tech issues, its engine feels slightly slower.
+Both vehicles have industry average warranty coverage; however, Forester just edges out CR-V due to being competitively priced and providing more well-performing tech features.